cogini/mix_deploy/README.md

 The following sections describe common configuration options.
 See `lib/mix/tasks/deploy.ex` for the details of more obscure options.

-If you need to make changes not supported by the config options, then you can check the templates into source control from `rel/templates/deploy` and make your own changes (contributions welcome!).
+If you need to make changes not supported by the config options (contributions welcome!), then you can check the templates into source control from `rel/templates/deploy` and make your own changes.
 You can also check in the generated scripts in the `bin` dir.

 The list of templates to generate is in the `templates` config var.
 You can modify this list to remove scripts, and they won't be generated.